 This page has information that is useful for visitors

 The RHN is a large hospital offering lots of space, both indoors and outdoors, for visitors and patients.
-There are clear signs throughout the hospital but if you need directions or other help, please ask any member of staff (they will be wearing a uniform or a blue ID badge).
+There are clear signs throughout the hospital but if you need directions or other help, please ask any member of staff (they will be wearing a uniform or a yellow ID badge).

 Children are always welcome here, and we have a number of games, books and toys in Carers’ Corner for children who visit, but please ensure they are always accompanied by an adult.